google-research/vision_transformer/README.md

 repo.
 We  provide the same models pre-trained on imagenet21k *and* fine-tuned on imagenet2012.

+**Update (29.10.2020)**: We have added ViT-B/16 and ViT-L/16 models pretrained on ImageNet-21k and then fine-tuned on ImageNet at 224x224 resolution (instead of default 384x384).
+These models have the suffix "-224" in their name.
+They are expected to achieve 81.2% and 82.7% top-1 accuracies respectively.

 You can find all these models in the following storage bucket:

 https://console.cloud.google.com/storage/vit_models/